Noël in Sant Vicens

-Ceramics, paintings and tapestries fill an exuberant Aladdin’s cave of artistic treasures in the old vaulted wine cave of Mas St Vicens in the St Gaudrique quarter of Perpignan.
+Ceramics, paintings and tapestries fill an exuberant Aladdin’s cave of artistic treasures in the old vaulted wine cave of Mas St Vicens in the Saint Gaudrique quarter of Perpignan.

-At Christmas, most of December in fact, a spectacular Creche, created in the Sant Vicens workshops takes up the main stage of the old wine vault, well worth a visit.
+Every year since 1949, the miniature universe, originally created by Catalan sculptor, Conrad Paris, is loving installed by the Bauby familly.
+At Christmas, from 24th November to 5th January in fact, the spectacular Crèche, created in the Sant Vicens workshops, takes up the main stage of the old wine vault, well worth a visit.

 |More info www.santvicens.fr|